 Planning a surgery suite used to be fairly simple.
-General operating rooms were used for a wide range of procedures with dedicated operating rooms limited to cardiac surgery and orthopedics.
+General operating rooms were used for a wide range of procedures and dedicated operating rooms were limited to cardiac surgery and orthopedics.
 At the same time, interventional radiologists and cardiologists created their own workplaces.
-Today, planning surgical and endovascular suites is complicated by more stringent distinctions between operating rooms and procedure rooms, changing technology and increasing specialization, and the convergence of diagnostic imaging and surgical procedures.
-From a facility planning perspective, the number, size, and specialization of the operating rooms (ORs) is the single biggest factor contributing to the overall footprint of the surgery suite (and project cost).
-Moreover, the numbers and sizes of related patient care and support spaces are planned based on the number and types of ORs.
-And, from an operational standpoint, the number of ORs drives ongoing staffing and related operational costs.
+Today, planning surgical and endovascular suites is complicated by the convergence of diagnostic imaging and surgical procedures, rapidly changing technology, increasing specialization, and strict distinctions between operating rooms and procedure rooms.
+From a facility planning perspective, the number, size, and specialization of ORs and endovascular procedure rooms is the single most significant factor contributing to the overall footprint of the suite (and project cost).
+Moreover, the numbers and sizes of related patient care and support spaces are driven by the number and types of operating/procedure rooms.
+More importantly, the number of operating/procedure rooms drives ongoing staffing and related operational costs.

-TYPICAL PLANNING APPROACH
+SPACE PLANNING APPROACH

-In an integrated surgical and interventional radiology suite, optimal flexibility could be achieved if all the procedure rooms were interchangeable.
-However, the physical configuration and patient and staff flow of an OR and an IR are different.
-ORs are typically designed with dual access to the procedure room — one from a perimeter corridor for the patient and staff and the other from a central clean “core” area from which case carts and other sterile supplies and equipment are placed in the procedure room.
-An IR is configured with both a contiguous control room, housing staff workstations, and a contiguous equipment component room, rather than a clean core area.
-IRs also require radiation protection.
+In an integrated surgical and endovascular procedure suite, optimal flexibility could be achieved if all the procedure rooms were interchangeable.
+However, the physical configuration and patient and staff flow for an OR and an endovascular procedure room are different.
+ORs are typically designed with dual access to the procedure room — one from a perimeter corridor for the patient and staff and the other from a central clean core area from which case carts and other sterile supplies and equipment are placed in the operating room.
+An endovascular procedure room is configured with an adjacent control room with staff workstations and a contiguous system component room rather than a clean core area.
+These rooms also require radiation protection.
 The difficulty in projecting future workload comes when procedures performed in an OR or endovascular procedure room today are expected to migrate to a hybrid operating room.
 Also, new and often experimental technology may involve longer procedure times, thus initially reducing the number of procedures to be accommodated in a specific room.

 See related post: Factors Affecting the Size of the Surgery Suite.